IBM-Blockchain/blockchain-vscode-extension/README.md

 </details>

 ## Contact Us
 If you have find any problems or want to make suggestions for future features please create [issues and suggestions on Github](https://github.com/IBM-Blockchain/blockchain-vscode-extension/issues).
-For any questions please [create a question on Stack Overflow](https://stackoverflow.com/questions/tagged/ibp-vscode-extension).

 ## Just so you know